"There is a call to all of us, a call to service-

 We offer programming to help students discern their next steps after leaving Fordham University.
 In this role, we help students navigate the many opportunities to engage in full-time post-graduate service or paid non-profit work.
 In addition to our services, we have also compiled a list of different volunteer programs that are now accepting applications for domestic and international positions.

-The Center for Service and Justice (formerly the Community Service Program), along with other University Departments, offers a variety of resources to help you discern your vocation.
+Mission and Ministry, comprised of Campus Ministry, The Dorothy Day Center for Service & Justice, and Global Outreach, offers a variety of resources to help you discern your vocation.
 We believe that part of your Jesuit educational experience includes discerning your vocation.
 We hope that after graduation, you do not simply pursue a job, but reflect on your talents and interests and allow your passion and conscience to direct you to work that will bring you joy while making our world a better place.

 If you are considering a volunteer program after graduation, please explore these options being offered: